c-git/c-git.github.io/content/git/detached_head.md

 git checkout HEAD@{1}
 ```

 This moved me onto a detached head.
-And git gave me instructions how how to "save it"
+And git gave me instructions how to "save it"

 ```sh
 git switch -c new_branch